PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/241-pcsx2-net-revamped.md

 I hope everyone enjoys the website and finds it as exciting as I do, even after working on it for so long
-😊 You can post your feedback or any bugs you find in this forum thread (if you flame it you\'re banned! ![Evil or Very Mad](https://pcsx2.net/images/stories/frontend/smilies/evil.gif){.yvSmiley width="20" height="20"} ):
+😊 You can post your feedback or any bugs you find in this forum thread (if you flame it you're banned! ![Evil or Very Mad](https://pcsx2.net/images/stories/frontend/smilies/evil.gif){.yvSmiley width="20" height="20"} ):
 <http://forums.pcsx2.net/Thread-PCSX2-net-revamped>